pkar70/SupportArticles-docs/support/windows-server/networking/network-monitor-3.md

 - Processor utilization

     The Conversations feature of Network Monitor 3 may significantly increase processor utilization when lots of frames are processed.
-By default, the Conversations feature is turned off, as mentioned in the "Memory use" section.
+By default, the Conversations feature is turned on, as mentioned in the "Memory use" section.

 ## General usage